-The Cessna Progressive Care Program has been designed to help you realize maximum utilization of your airplane at a minimum cost and downtime.
-Under this program, the inspection and maintenance work load is divided into smaller operations that can be accomplished in shorter time periods.
-The operations are recorded in a specially provided Aircraft Inspection Log as each operation is conducted.
+The Cessna Progressive Care Program has been designed to help you realize maximum utilization of your airplane at a minimum cost and down-time.
+Under this program, your airplane is inspected and maintained in four operations at 50-hour intervals during a 200-hour period.
+The operations are recycled each 200 hours and are recorded in a specially provided Aircraft Inspection Log as each operation is conducted.

-While Progressive Care may be used on any Cessna, its benefits depend primarily on utilization (hours flown per year) and type of operation.
-The procedures for both the Progressive Care Program and the 100-hour/annual inspection program have been carefully worked out by the factory and are followed by the Cessna Dealer Organization.
-Your Cessna Dealer can assist you in selecting the inspection program most suitable for your type of aircraft and operation.
+The Cessna Aircraft Company recommends Progressive Care for airplanes that are being flown 200 hours or more per year, and the 100-hour inspection for all other airplanes.
+The procedures for the Progressive Care Program and the 100-hour inspection have been carefully worked out by the factory and are followed by the Cessna Dealer Organization.
 The complete familiarity of Cessna Dealers with Cessna equipment and factory-approved procedures provides the highest level of service possible at lower cost to Cessna owners.